vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/specialist-teams/bug-control-team.md

-The Ubuntu Bug Control team ([`ubuntu-bugcontrol`](https://launchpad.net/~ubuntu-bugcontrol) in Launchpad) can change the importance of Ubuntu bug tasks, set the status of an Ubuntu bug task to "Triaged" or "Won't Fix" and target a bug for a release of Ubuntu.
+The Ubuntu Bug Control team ([`ubuntu-bugcontrol`](https://launchpad.net/~ubuntu-bugcontrol) in Launchpad) can change the importance of Ubuntu bug tasks, set the status of an Ubuntu bug task to *Triaged* or *Won't Fix*, and target a bug for a release of Ubuntu.

 Both individuals and teams can join the Ubuntu Bug Control team.
 This page